 4. Shifting Customer Preferences

 The main aim of this industry is to deliver the highest quality possible at the least possible price.
 Due to the high competition in the market, some firms have elevated their delivery services such that some customers get spoilt for choice.
 This promotes an unstable customer base, which affects brand loyalty.
 Some customers might expect some favors offered by their previous delivery service providers, some of which their new provider doesn’t offer.
 The only way to correct this is if the industry deployed marketing tactics and strategies that increase fair customer engagements.

 5. Adherence to Food Quality Standards

 Customers want a delivery service where every one of the supply chain parties is responsible, from pick-up to the delivery person.
 When the firms fail to do so, customer satisfaction will be the whole process will collapse, no matter how big the market is.

 The greatest secret in any industry is meeting customer expectations.
-Therefore, for a firm to survive in this competitive industry, it has to fill the rift between the delivery guys and their packaging partner.
+Therefore, it has to fill the rift between the delivery guys and their packaging partner for a firm to survive in this competitive industry.